Skip to Content

 Drawer Faces

-This DIY base cabinet with drawers has inset cabinet doors, which means the drawer face will be flush with the face frame.
+This DIY base cabinet with drawers has inset cabinet doors, which means the drawer face will be flush with the face frame or front of the cabinet.

 I cut the drawers and ran them through my router with a ½” roundover bit.